KyleKing/recipes/content/dinner/mini_pizza.md

 ## Mini Pizzas

-- english muffins / bagels
+- |English muffins (or bagels)
-- marinara sauce
+- |tomato sauce
-- mozzarella cheese
+- |mozzarella cheese
-- spinach
+- |spinach
-- parmesan cheese, pepperoni, red pepper flakes, etc. end
+- |toppings (Parmesan cheese, pepperoni, red pepper flakes, etc.) end

-1. Pre-heat the oven to 400'F and lightly toast the choice of grain
+1. Preheat oven to 400℉ and lightly toast the choice of grain
 2. Place on a tin foil covered pan and cover with chosen ingredients
 3. Bake for 10 minutes or until the cheese is fully melted end